takubokudori/ArXiv-feeder/README.md

 Edit parameters.

 - slack_urls : Slack webhook URLs.
+- source_lang : Source language. `"en"` by default.
-- target_lang : Language to be translated.
+- target_lang : Target language.
+No translation by default.
-- translate_title : If this is true, titles will be translated.
+- translate_title : If this is true, titles will be translated. `false` by default.
-- ignore_updated : If this is true, updated papers will be ignored.
+- ignore_updated : If this is true, updated papers will be ignored. `false` by default.
 - feeds : ArXiv RSS URLs.
     - feeds can specify a URL string, or a config object.
     - Each feed can have its own configurations, which can override the global configurations.